Richard Ludha

-Richard Ludha (born 8 November 2000) is a Slovak footballer who plays for Teplice as a goalkeeper.
+Richard Ludha (born 8 November 2000) is a Slovak footballer who plays for Skalica as a goalkeeper.

 Club career

 FK Železiarne Podbrezová

 Ludha made his debut for Železiarne Podbrezová against Nitra on 16 February 2019.

 FK Teplice

 On 3 January 2024, Ludha signed a three-year contract with Teplice.

 International career

 Ludha was first recognised in a Slovak senior national team nomination in September 2022, in a premier nomination of newly arriving national team manager Francesco Calzona, ahead of two 2022–23 UEFA Nations League C against Azerbaijan and Belarus.
 While he was omitted for November friendlies, he also appeared as an alternate for December 2022 national team prospect players' training camp.